global-hydrodynamics/global-hydrodynamics.github.io/_pages/merit_hydro.md

 1. Register via the Google Form (license agreement)
 2. Receive the password by email
-3. Download from the the data link.
+3. Access the download page.

 ### Registration for Download